ticlo/arrow-code/README.md

 JsonEsc use [Base93](https://github.com/ticlo/jsonesc/tree/master/base93) to encode binary data, it's more compact than Base64.

-But if you still prefer Base64, just use these lines to register Uint8Array with a base64 encoder/decoder
+If you still prefer Base64, just use these lines to register Uint8Array with a base64 encoder/decoder

 ```javascript
 const JsonEsc = require('jsonesc').default;